natreed/BankingApp/README.md

 # Bank Account App in Asp.Net Core

-This project was developed in response to a request for a code sample for Company 'X'.
+This excercise was developed in response to a request for a code sample for Company 'X'.
 The homework was to create a banking application with a backend implemented in C#.
 The task did not require implementing a front end (a CLI would have been sufficient).
-But since I had not worked with asp.net before or,
-I thought I'd try using asp.net core mvc for the and entity framework for my database context.
+But since I had not worked with asp before, I thought I'd try using asp.net core mvc for the and the entity framework for my database context.
-I think it still checks all the boxes of the requirements as well.

 This app only demonstrates basic operations of opening an account, logging in, checking balance, making a deposit or withdrawal, checking transaction history and logging out.
+Additionally

 Since this was not a database excercise I kept the Schema as simple as possible.
 All data is accessed and updated through the Customer entity.
 I also did not make speed or efficiency a concern.
 My method was store and retrieve data by any means.
 Requests are first come first serve.
 There is